Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

-Mark all leaves which contribute to resulting symmetric difference.
-There is exactly $D$ such leaves, therefore there is $\Oh{|D|\log{n}}$ nodes which are ancestors of at least one on them.
-Observe that we will use recursion only when considering such nodes.
-Therefore, complexity of $\ListDifferences$ operation is $\Oh{t|D|\log{n}} = \Ot{|D|}$.
+\subparagraph*{\ListDifferences{}.} To analyze the complexity of a single call of this operation, let us put a token on all leaves which contribute to resulting symmetric difference.
+There are exactly $|D|$ such leaves, therefore there are $\Oh{|D|\log{n}}$ nodes that are ancestors of at least one on them.
+Observe that we will use recursion only when invoked on such nodes, otherwise we will simply return.
+Therefore, the time complexity of $\ListDifferences$ operation is $\Oh{t|D|\log{n}} = \Ot{|D|}$.